When should employee contributions be deposited to the plan?

 - As soon as the amounts can be segregated from company assets; or

 - No later than the 15th business day of the month following the month in which they were withheld from the employee’s pay.
-In most case, this “maximum time” will not be the earliest that the employer can segregate the contributions from its general assets.
+In most cases, this “maximum time” will not be the earliest that the employer can segregate the contributions from its general assets.

 With electronic banking and payment options available today, deposits can easily be made a couple days after they are withheld.
 “Small plans” with fewer than 100 participants may follow a special “safe-harbor” rule where employee elective deferrals are deemed to have been made timely if they are deposited within seven (7) business days from when they are withheld from the employee’s pay.
 While the safe harbor rule only applies to small plans, it probably represents the longest that any plan should take to deposit employee elective deferrals.
 Timeliness will be determined on a facts-and-circumstances basis.